ShAlIow/warp.sh/README.md

 **English** | [中文](https://p3terx.com/archives/cloudflare-warp-configuration-script.html)

-# Cloudflare WARP configuration script
+# Cloudflare WARP Installer

-Quickly configure and use Cloudflare WARP on your Linux Server, which works with the latest major Linux distributions.
+A Bash script that automatically installs and configures CloudFlare WARP in Linux, connects to WARP networks with WARP official client or WireGuard.

 ## Features